foongminwong/excel-skills-for-business/Week 4/README.md

 * Color Scales - Falls within Range
 * Icon Sets
 * Need to select the range you want to apply `Conditional Formatting`

+**Conditional Formatting vs Filtering**
+Filtering will only show data that matches the criteria.
+You can provide multiple filters, but only data that matches all conditions will be visible.

+Conditional formatting will show data that fits any of the conditions chosen.
+It also provides more visual and graphical elements.